Louis St. Laurent School: Mascot

-The school has two mascots, one is the Baron, and the other is a non-descript animal called "Louis" because of the name of the school.
-The event they never miss is the S.M.A.S.H.
-Tournament where most students are present.
+The school has two mascots; one is the Baron, and the other is a nondescript animal called "Louis" in honour of the school name.
+A never missed event is the "S.M.A.S.H." tournament.
 Notably, they do not appear in many school games because the audience for the games are small.
-Each year, auditions are held to determine the mascot but the results are kept secret to everyone except the student council, to ensure his identity is hidden.
+Auditions are held each year to determine the mascot but the results are kept secret to everyone except the student council to ensure the chosen student's identity is hidden.

-The mascot is a grey animal with brownish red hair.
-It wears a green jersey, with the school team's name on it.
-The Baron mascot is similar to the logo, a warrior with a green helmet, green uniform, while holding a green and gold shield and a gold sword.
+The mascot is a grey animal with brownish-red hair and wearing a green jersey with the school team's name on it.
+The Baron mascot is similar to the school's logo -- a warrior with a green helmet, green uniform and holding a green and gold shield and gold sword.